frostbits-security/MITM-cheatsheet/README.md

 **Description:**
 Address Resolution Protocol (ARP) is a  protocol used for resolving IP addresses to machine MAC addresses.
 All network devices that need to communicate on the network broadcast ARP queries in the system to find out other machines’ MAC addresses.

-Here is full description how ARP works: [check it](https://www.tummy.com/articles/networking-basics-how-arp-works/)

 All the arp spoofing tools use a [gratuitous](http://wiki.wireshark.org/Gratuitous_ARP) arp request.
 A gratuitous ARP reply is a reply to which no request has been made.

 Despite the effectiveness of gratuitous ARP, it is particularly insecure because it can be used to assure the remote host that the MAC address of a system on the same network has changed and to specify which address is used now.